campagnola/pycca/README.md

 PYCC: Pure-python C and assembler compilers
 ===========================================

+Luke Campagnola, 2014

 Motivation
 ----------

-Python offers many options for high-performance conputing, but it is often the case that each of these significantly complicates the task of distributing packages, either because they must be compiled once for every target platform, or because they depend on third-party
+Python offers many options for high-performance computing, but it is often the case that each of these significantly complicates the task of distributing packages, either because they must be compiled once for every target platform, or because they depend on third-party